dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 ```

 The `audience` recomended value is `api://AzureADTokenExchange`.
-One would note that whil refereneced as `audience`, we have a list defined as the value in our sample.
+One would note that while referenced as `audience`, we have a list defined as the value in our sample.
 Again the Entra documentation gives highligh, since it reference not `audience` but `audiences` and define it as the list of audiences that can appear in the external token.
-In our sample, because it comes from the terrafomr provider, we also have `parent_id` which match the Azure AD principal on which the federated credentials are established.
+In our sample, because it comes from the terraform provider, we also have `parent_id` which match the Azure AD principal on which the federated credentials are established.

 Now there are other things under the hood that makes everything works.
 Checking at the cluster, we can see that there is a deployment refering to workload identity in the `kube-system` namespace: